blind-anonymous/eigenthemes/README.md

 ## Detailed instructions to run the code
 1. Clone this repository using `git clone https://github.com/blind-anonymous/eigenthemes.git`
 2. Download [Anaconda](https://www.anaconda.com/distribution/#download-section) (64-bit Python 3.7 version)
+    * The Anaconda installer would provide the following prompt: *'Do you wish the installer to initialize Anaconda3 by running conda init? [yes|no]'*.
+Answering *'yes'* would make your life simpler, as your *'bashrc'/'bash_profile'* would be automatically updated with all the environment variables properly set.
+    * If you choose to answer *'yes'* in the previous step, please run `source <path-to-your bashrc or bash_profile>` to set all the environment variables properly in your currently active terminal.
 3. Setup the virtual environment named `el` to install all the required dependencies `conda env create -f el.yml`
 4. Activate the installed environment